spydx/equinor-ctf-2024/writeups/forensics/Honey, I shrunk the skids/Datasnok/writeup.md

 Decoding the base64 string we get "DESKTOP-59C1C3D	43906.83" where 43906.83 is our seed.

-By writing the strRandom function ourselves and initializing the Rnd() function with the seed "43906.83"
+By copying and running the strRandom function ourselves and initializing the Rnd() function with the seed "43906.83"

 ```vbscript